-When fixed line infrastructures are not available to provide broadband connectivity, wireless links are an option for fast deployment at very low cost.
-While today's deployments are typically of small size, Fraunhofer's WiBACK Wireless Backhaul Technology targets carrier grade service provisioning in very large wireless networks.
-Deployment scenarios range from "last-mile" service provisioning in developed countries to wide-area coverage (hundreds of square kilometers) in emerging areas and developing countries.
+Where fixed-line infrastructures are not available to provide broadband connectivity, wireless links are often the most viable option for fast deployments at a very low cost.
+Fraunhofer's WiBACK Wireless Backhaul Technology targets carrier-grade service provisioning in such under-served areas.
+Deployment scenarios range from "last-mile" service provisioning in developed countries to wide-area coverage (hundreds of square kilometers) in the emerging regions of the Gobal South.

-WiBACK is the result of several years of research and development at Fraunhofer FOKUS.
+WiBACK is the result of several years of research and development at Fraunhofer FIT.
 It was motivated by the intention to provide carrier-grade service qualities for voice and data transmission over a large area with low-cost wireless technology.
-From a technological point of view, the WiBACK core can be positioned between point-to-point radio links and fibre-optic backbone networks.
-In its deployment, WiBACK is supplemented by access technologies such as Wi-Fi, GSM, and UMTS.
+From a technological point of view, a WiBACK network today can be described as an SDN-like backhaul network build upon concatenated heterogeneous point-to-point links (both wireless and wireline/fiber).